Christos Patsatzoglou

-Christos Patsatzoglou (Χρήστος Πατσατζόγλου; born 19 March 1979) is a Greek former professional footballer of Romani origin who last played for APO Aetos Korydallou.
+Christos "Patsa" Patsatzoglou (Χρήστος Πατσατζόγλου; born 19 March 1979) is a Greek former professional footballer who played as a right-back or defensive midfielder.

 Patsatzoglou started his career in Skoda Xanthi before being transferred to Olympiacos where he won several national titles.
 He then moved to Omonia in Cyprus where he won the double.
 Patsatzoglou also had spells with AEK Athens and PAS Giannina.
-Patsatzoglou has also been capped in no less than 45 occasions with Greece.
+Patsatzoglou was capped on 45 occasions with Greece.

 Club career

-Early life and career
+Early career

-Born and raised in Athens to a Hellenized-Gypsy family and of the Greek Orthodox faith, Christos started playing football for his hometown's local youth team Aghia Eleousa and managed a place in Greece U-17 national team.
+Born and raised in Athens to a Romani family of the Greek Orthodox faith, Christos started playing football for his hometown's local youth team Aghia Eleousa and managed a place in Greece U-17 national team.
 His talent was spotted by Skoda Xanthi's scouts and he was transferred there in 1996.
-He played for their first team for 4 years, from 1996–1997 to 1999–2000 where he won the Best Young Player award in his final season in Xanthi in 1999–2000.
+He played for their first team for four years, from 1996–1997 to 1999–2000 where he won the Best Young Player award in his final season in Xanthi in 1999–2000.